DroneBridge/ESP32/README.md

 * **[Official board for DroneBridge for ESP32 ebay DE/EU](https://www.ebay.de/itm/116429338440)**
   **[Official board for DroneBridge for ESP32 ebay EU](https://www.ebay.com/itm/116429338440)**
   - Back In Stock!
 Second batch, pre-installed and ready for use!
-  currently shipping to EU only - contact seller for non-EU shipping options
+  currently shipping from EU to selected countries only - contact seller for express shipping or non-listed destinations
   <img src="https://github.com/DroneBridge/ESP32/assets/24637325/e3b2975d-7de4-41af-b052-e4fa024d905e" alt="Official Boadrd DroneBridge for ESP32" width="350">
 * **[Order the PCB yourself using the KiCAD PCB Project & Production files with private and commercial use options!](https://buymeacoffee.com/seeul8er/e/301194)**
 * **Official board for easy use as ground station coming soon!**